SaatvikYadav12/Instagram-Clone/README.md

 3. Install ``Live Preview`` extension.
 4. Right click **index.html** > ``Live Preview: Show Preview``.
 5. Open the ``localhost:3000`` address in your favorite browser.

-## ℹ Infos

-Made by Leonardo Costa 🙂

-Distributed under the MIT License.
-See ``LICENSE`` for more information.